kyegomez/swarms/docs/swarms/models/base_llm.md

 ## 1. Introduction <a name="introduction"></a>

-The Language Model Interface (`AbstractLLM`) is a flexible and extensible framework for working with various language models.
+The Language Model Interface (`BaseLLM`) is a flexible and extensible framework for working with various language models.
 This documentation provides a comprehensive guide to the interface, its attributes, methods, and usage examples.
 Whether you're using a pre-trained language model or building your own, this interface can help streamline the process of text generation, chatbots, summarization, and more.

 ## 2. Abstract Language Model <a name="abstract-language-model"></a>

 ### Initialization <a name="initialization"></a>

-The `AbstractLLM` class provides a common interface for language models.
+The `BaseLLM` class provides a common interface for language models.
 It can be initialized with various parameters to customize model behavior.
 Here are the initialization parameters:

 | Parameter              | Description                                                                                     | Default Value |
 |------------------------|-------------------------------------------------------------------------------------------------|---------------|